ErnestH1/code-challenge/README.md

 Description

-Enter your basic salary in the input provided
+Enter your basic salary in the input provided.
-Click either NHIF,NSSF or PAYE to find out the amount you are being charged Click the total deduction button to find the total amount being deducted which is inclusive of PAYE,NHIF and NSSF
+Click either NHIF,NSSF or PAYE to find out the amount you are being charged .
+Click the total deduction button to find the total amount being deducted which is inclusive of PAYE,NHIF and NSSF.

 SPEED CALCULATOR